 Aiming for a zero-waste household is a laudable goal, but for most of us this is somewhat impractical.
 That doesn’t mean there’s no point trying, but it does mean being smart about the kinds of packaged goods we bring into the home.
-To make this easier, we thought we’d offer some insight on how to create a recycling-oriented grocery list, i.e., the best way to buy groceries to cut down on trash that ends up landfill and cannot be recycled.
+To make this easier, we thought we’d offer some insight on how to create a recycling-oriented grocery list, i.e., the best way to buy groceries is to cut down on trash that ends up in landfills and cannot be recycled.

 Where I live in somewhat rural Canada, our local recycling depot is fantastic, which is essential because we don’t have curbside recycling.
 Once a month I load up my car (I know, I know) with hard and flexible plastics, tin, glass, tetrapaks, cardboard, and paper, and miscellaneous items like batteries, lightbulbs, and even broken smoke alarms and such, all of which can be handled at the depot for free.
 Our household produces about one grocery bag’s worth of ‘trash’ every month and a half or so, and even that seems like too much!